 Hello.

-Hello, I'm Junke.
-I'm currently a Research Assistant at DE4M Lab, UT Dallas, advised by Prof. Liang He.
+I'm Junke.
+I'm an incoming Ph.D. student in Computer Science at DE4M Lab, UT Dallas, advised by Prof. Liang He.
 Before this, I obtained my Master of Science degree in Computational Design from Carnegie Mellon University in May 2025, and obtained my Bachelor of Architecture degree from Southeast University in June 2023.

 News